 Tip #3: Craft a Great Bio

 It’s not all about looks when it comes to figuring out how to use Bumble.
 You have a maximum of 300 words for your bio, but don’t feel like you need to use all 300 unless you truly have 300 words’ worth of compelling, humorous and appealing things to say.
-A bio can make or break you in the online dating world when it comes to getting girls to swipe right and, YES, we read the bios before swiping.
+A bio can make or break you in the online dating world when it comes to getting girls to swipe right and, YES, we read the bios and taglines before swiping.

 With your bio, you need to have something catchy to say out of the gate to grab a woman’s attention and making her want to get to know you better.